 Abstract

 The timing of food intake is a novel dietary component that impacts health.
 Time-restricted feeding (TRF), a form of intermittent fasting, manipulates food timing.
 The timing of eating may be an important factor to consider during critical periods, like pregnancy.
 Nutrition during pregnancy, too, can have lasting impact on offspring health.
-The timing of food intake and has not been thoroughly investigated in models of pregnancy, despite evidence that interest in the practice exists.
-Therefore, using a mouse model, we tested s of gestational early TRF (eTRF) male and female offspring and after high fat, high sucrose (HFHS) diet challenge.
-Body composition was similar between groups in both sexes from weaning to adulthood, with minor increases in food intake in eTRF females and slightly improved glucose tolerance in males. fter 10 weeks of HFHS, male eTRF offspring developed glucose intolerance.
-Further studies should assess the susceptibility of males, and apparent resilience of females, to gestational eTRF .
+The timing of food intake has not been thoroughly investigated in models of pregnancy, despite evidence that interest in the practice exists.
+Therefore, using a mouse model, we tested body composition and glycemic health of gestational early TRF (eTRF) in male and female offspring from weaning to adulthood on a chow diet and after a high fat, high sucrose (HFHS) diet challenge.
+Body composition was similar between groups in both sexes from weaning to adulthood, with minor increases in food intake in eTRF females and slightly improved glucose tolerance in males while on a chow diet.
+However, after 10 weeks of HFHS, male eTRF offspring developed glucose intolerance.
+Further studies should assess the susceptibility of males, and apparent resilience of females, to gestational eTRF and assess mechanisms underlying these changes in adult males.

 Introduction

-by a (2–4).This highly coordinated system according to external cues.
-The system imparts a rhythm metabolism (5).
-(6).
+Behaviors that impact circadian rhythms, such as sleep, light exposure, and shift work have long been associated with human health.
+The circadian rhythm follows a 24-hour cycle which is governed at the cellular level by a transcription factor system (2–4).This highly coordinated system can be entrained according to external cues.
+The system imparts a rhythm to many physiological systems, including metabolism (5).
+Recently, food intake has been found to impact the oscillations of circadian rhythm (6).

-of food intake in reference to circadian rhythms can impact propensity for health or disease (7).
+Recent evidence demonstrates the timing of food intake in reference to circadian rhythms can impact propensity for health or disease (7).
 Time-restricted feeding/Eating (TRF/E), a method of intermittent fasting, is thought to align caloric intake with naturally occurring circadian rhythms of metabolism (8).
-Timing of food intake is capable of metabolic systems for either poor health from chronodisruption, or good health with either diurnal or nocturnal feeding, depending on the species (9).
+Timing of food intake is capable of influencing metabolic systems for either poor health from chronodisruption, or good health with either diurnal or nocturnal feeding, depending on the species (9).